 This recipe for a vegan shrimp is made from marvelous mushrooms—king oyster mushrooms!
 They are magical, aren’t they?
 This shrimp also goes beautifully in this vegan Po’ Boy recipe that will make all of your other sandwiches jealous!
 This vegan shrimp recipe calls for breadcrumbs and seasonings to get it nice and crunchy.
 Just add some sauce, lettuce, and tomato onto a roll and you’ll be in vegan food heaven!

 Plant-based shrimp can make a fun addition to your existing vegan meals as well as a snack or meal of it’s own.
 Here are a few ways you can dish it up!

-There truly are plenty of vegan fish in the sea and we hope this vegan shrimp guide has informed and inspired you to give vegetarian shrimp options a try!
-Feel free to let us know some of your favorite plant-based shrimp recipes or brands in the comments below.
+There truly are plenty of vegan fish in the sea and we hope this guide has inspired you to give vegetarian shrimp options a try!
+Feel free to let us know some of your favorite plant-based seafood recipes or brands in the comments below.

 Photos by our vegan food blog contributors, shared with permission.
 Cover photo by Erin and Jeff Wysocarski.